charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 * `ChatAgent`
 * `SensorReader`

-Agents execute business logic — they do **not** model real-world objects inside a simulated world.
+Agents execute domain logic — they do **not** model real-world objects inside a simulated world.

+---

+###### Remark on Low-Level Agents

+Not all agents operate at a high application level.
+Some agents may exist at a relatively low level of the software stack while still embodying a clear and autonomous responsibility.

+For example, `java.util.Timer` can be modeled as an agent.
+Although it relies internally on lower-level system mechanisms (such as threads and task queues), its responsibility—planning and triggering tasks over time—is conceptually unified and identifiable.

+Such agents should not be confused with system abstractions.
+A system abstraction primarily exposes a fundamental low-level mechanism in a stable and generic form.
+By contrast, a low-level agent may use system abstractions internally while remaining responsible for a coherent behavioral role.

+The distinction is not about technical depth, but about conceptual responsibility.

 ---